genesisvb/pawsible/README.md

 # Pawsible

-Pawsible is a mobile-based web application designed for animal shelter organizations to make the intake/registration process faster, efficient, and organized.
+Pawsible is a mobile-based web application designed for animal shelter organizations to make the intake/registration process faster, more efficient, and more organized.

 # Installation